 Goals, Barriers, Conflicts

-According to Lewin, an individual’s environment was not just a collection of experiences.
-Maps of a person’s environment may also include their goals and any barriers that prevent them from reaching their goals.
+According to Lewin, an individual’s environment is not just a collection of experiences.
+Maps of a person’s environment may also include their goals and any barriers preventing them from reaching them.
 These goals may include things that the individual wants to achieve (positive valence) or goals that include things that the individual is trying to avoid (negative valence.)

 Until that goal is achieved, the individual may feel tension.
 Until the goal is reached and the attraction to that goal is satisfied, that tension will still exist.
-Lewin believed that this tension is especially memorable.
-An unfinished task surrounded by tension, for example, is more likely to stick out in someone’s mind than a finished task without any tension.
+Lewin believed that this tension was especially memorable.
+For example, an unfinished task surrounded by tension is more likely to stick out in someone’s mind than a finished task without any tension.

-As a person overcomes certain barriers or conflicts, their life-space will continue to mold and change.
+As people overcome certain barriers or conflicts, their life-space will continue to mold and change.

 Kurt Lewin's Other Contributions to Social Psychology